Hot Chocolatev12

 Binding behavior

-In the Annotation-based approach all public properties and methods are implicitly mapped to fields on the schema object type.
-The same is true for T of ObjectType<T> when using the Code-first approach.
+In the implementation-first approach all public properties and methods are implicitly mapped to fields on the schema object type.
+The same is true for T of ObjectType<T> when using the code-first approach.

 We can configure our preferred binding behavior globally like the following.